lowRISC/opentitan/doc/ug/getting_started_design.md

 * Get an agreement on if and how the IP block should be integrated.
 * Ensure that the IP block is of acceptable quality.
-* Ensure that the top level simultion is not adversely affected.
+* Ensure that the top level simulation is not adversely affected.
 * Open a Pull Request with the necessary code changes.

 If it is not clear on how to proceed, feel free to file an issue requesting assistance.